Juhani

 phenomenon.

-One may recognize the following mile stones and phases in the
+We can recognize the following mile stones and phases in the

-development of the ISO 9000 standards: - Incoherence in international QM /
+development of the ISO 9000 standards:

 QA practices in the 1970's - The committee ISO TC 176 (Quality management

-and quality assurance) founded in 1979 - The first series of ISO 9000, 9001,
+and quality assurance) founded in 1979

 standards published to the series ('ISO 9000 family') - Large distribution